The economics of disruption: BlackRock exec discusses winners and losers in technological shift

 "All we have left is lamentations about how bad a particular businessman or politician is or whether to choose a future that ranges from bad to horrible -- rather than how we can use technology and our collective potential to construct a radically more meaningful existence than that offered by capitalism."

-Photo: Mark Wiseman and Jacquie McNish at the Canadian Club in Toronto.
-Photo courtesy of Mike Hagarty.

-Rosemary Frei is an independent, full-time journalist, videographer and activist focusing on economic and social-justice issues.
+Rosemary Frei is an independent, full-time journalist, videographer and activist focusing on economic and social justice issues.

 Help make rabble sustainable.
 Please consider supporting our work with a monthly donation.
 Support rabble.ca today for as little as $1 per month!